lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 # Algorithm Identifiers {#sec-alg-ids}

-The AlgorithmIdentifier type, which is included herein for convenience, is defined as follows:
+The AlgorithmIdentifier type, is defined as follows:

 ~~~ asn.1
 AlgorithmIdentifier{ALGORITHM-TYPE, ALGORITHM-TYPE:AlgorithmSet} ::=